dij0s/PETAL/thesis/bachelor_thesis.typ

 This baseline, a _larger_ configuration, leverages bigger language models for the strategy planner agent as introduced in the #ref(<limitations>, supplement: it => it.body) section.

 The general-purpose Qwen series offers tool-using abilities, reasoning and model size, making it the only currently available option in Ollama that is viable for running lightweight, yet capable agents.
 Deepseek models, on the other hand, are developed by Deepseek, a company funded by the High-Flyer#footnote("https://www.high-flyer.cn/") hedge fund and whose models support similar capabilities to Qwen.
+They are also open-source.

 The R1 model (8 billion parameters) serves as the evaluator for all LLM-as-a-judge benchmarking.
-Using a model from a different family than the those in the individual agents helps minimize potential bias in the assessment.
+Using a model from a different "family" than those in the individual agents helps minimize potential bias in the assessment.

-#highlight("TODO: expliquer que aurait été intéressant de comparer d'autres modèles mais pas possible")
+It is also the only other model available in Ollama that offers both reasoning and tool-using capabilities within the available computational resources.

 The #ref(<comparison_test_human_llm>) presents the results, showing both the expert assessment and G-eval benchmarking scores for all nine prompts, side by side and for both configurations:
 #set table(